Tour du Mont Blanc Full Guided Trek

 On paper this looks like one of the longest & toughest days on the trek but don’t worry its very doable.
 There is a fair amount of height gain but it is integrated with sections of gentle terrain, which make the day more manageable.
 The key is to start early & allow plenty of time.

-Day 5 REFUGE NOVA or MOTTETS TO COURMAYEUR:
+• Day 5 CHAPIEUX TO COURMAYEUR:

 Daily stats: